 A circular walk from Milovaig to the beach and watermill at Lephin.
 (5 miles, 3-4 hours).

-From the Milovaig Pier, turn left (towards Glendale) and follow the road for about 300 yards until you reach a five-bar gate set at right angles to the road (directly in front of Croft No. 1 Lower).
+From the Milovaig Pier, turn left (towards the village) and follow the road for about 300 yards until you a house marked '2 Lower' (it has a small greenhouse at the side).
+Go through the next five-bar gate on your left that is just past the house.

-Go through the gate and follow the well-trodden track diagonally across the field towards the point where the burn runs down to the bay.
-Here you will find a gate, leading onto the shore.
+Go down the field and through the five-bar gate at the bottom that leads onto the beach.
 This is a good place to look for seals on the skerries and the buzzards nesting on the cliff.

 Cross the burn and climb up the hill to the top of the cliff (the photograph above shows the view from this point).
 You can then follow well-defined sheep tracks around Loch Pooltiel, keeping to the cliff-top.
 It can get a little bit boggy in places.